Large Graph Performance

 Rendering Technique

-yFiles offers different techniques to render visuals: SVG, Canvas, WebGL, and WebGL2 rendering.
+yFiles offers different techniques to render visuals: SVG, Canvas, and WebGL2 rendering.
 The default technique is SVG rendering.
-SVG rendering has many advantages like full customizability, styling with CSS, crisp text rendering, and support for animations and hover effects.
-For very large diagrams, on the other hand, the SVG DOM gets very large which might result in a loss of performance.
-Canvas and WebGL generally allow rendering larger graphs while item styling remains fully customizable.
-WebGL2 rendering offers the best performance, but is limited to a built-in set of styles, animations, and user interactions.
-It is possible to get the best of the SVG and WebGL2 techniques with level of detail rendering: crisp, detailed rendering on high zoom levels and fast, but simpler rendering on low zoom levels.
+SVG rendering offers several advantages, including full customizability, styling with CSS, crisp text rendering, and support for animations and hover effects.
+However, for very large diagrams, the SVG DOM can become very large, which might result in reduced performance.
+Canvas generally allows rendering larger graphs while item styling remains fully customizable.
+WebGL2 rendering offers the best performance but is limited to a built-in set of styles, animations, and user interactions.
+It is possible to combine the advantages of SVG and WebGL techniques with level of detail rendering: crisp, detailed rendering at high zoom levels and fast, but simpler rendering at low zoom levels.

 GraphOverviewComponent

-In our demos there is often both a regular GraphComponent and a GraphOverviewComponent in a window.
-GraphOverviewComponent also has to render the graph, it still uses styles (albeit simpler ones), it creates visuals for its items, and so on.
-This also means that its updates can be costly with large graphs.
-The easiest remedy to that is by simply disabling the overview.
-However, replacing GraphOverviewComponent with a GraphComponent, using simple styles, following the recommendations below (especially regarding static graphs) and installing an OverviewInputMode is also an option.
+In our demos, you will often find both a regular GraphComponent and a GraphOverviewComponent in a window.
+The GraphOverviewComponent also has to render the graph, and it still uses styles (albeit simpler ones) and creates visuals for its items.
+Therefore, updates can be costly with large graphs.
+The easiest solution to that is to simply disable the overview.
+However, replacing GraphOverviewComponent with a GraphComponent, using simple styles, following the recommendations below (especially regarding static graphs), and installing an OverviewInputMode is also an option.

 GraphEditorInputMode

-GraphEditorInputMode has a variety of sub-modes handling different tasks.
-Since they are all active at the same time they all determine more or less simultaneously whether they are responsible for a particular input event.
-Two sub-input modes of GraphEditorInputMode in particular are of note here, namely createEdgeInputMode and createBendInputMode.
-Both of them need to determine whether they hit something when a drag begins and in turn perform hit testing on all model items the moment a drag starts.
-This can cause a noticeable lag when starting a panning gesture on very large graphs.
-If that turns out to be problematic and the ability to create edges or bends is not needed, it’s easiest to disable those input modes on GraphEditorInputMode.
+The GraphEditorInputMode has several sub-modes that each handle different tasks.
+Because these sub-modes are all active simultaneously, they collectively determine which one is responsible for a particular input event.
+Two sub-input modes of GraphEditorInputMode are particularly noteworthy: createEdgeInputMode and createBendInputMode.
+Both of these modes need to determine if they "hit" something when a drag operation begins.
+They perform hit testing on all model items the moment a drag starts, which can cause a noticeable lag when starting a panning gesture on very large graphs.
+If this lag becomes problematic and the ability to create edges or bends is not required, the easiest solution is to disable these input modes on GraphEditorInputMode.

 // 'graphComponent' is of type GraphComponent